None of the information provided is medical advice, and individuals should consult their providers with medical questions.

 Is there any immunity after the first dose?
 How long after getting the second dose will I develop immunity?

-The science is not certain, but there appears to be some immunity after the first dose of the Pfizer vaccine.
+There appears to be some immunity after the first dose of the Pfizer vaccine.
 “A trend of potential efficacy following a single dose is observed in the data, however, a conclusion is limited because almost all participants received a second dose,” Pfizer reported to the FDA.

-Nonetheless, officials strongly recommend getting the second dose for maximum effect.
 “You get optimal immunity anywhere from seven to 10 days after the second dose,” Dr. Anthony Fauci, director of the National Institute of Allergy and Infectious Diseases, told CNN.

 How many doses will I have to get?
 Will I get a reminder if I need a second dose?